aiotgroup/XRF55-repo/hardware tutorial/WiFi/readme.md

 ### Customize collection time

-Since the native code can only keep collecting packets, we provide a code that can collect packets and stop them automatically after n seconds (code/log_to_file_time.c).
+Since the native code can only keep collecting packets, we provide a code that can collect packets and stop them automatically after n seconds (log_to_file_time.c).

 Usage is as follows: